-In addition, we have been closely reviewing the DERs, the public comments, and product labeling to determine what product-specific changes are needed, including stronger and clearer labeling statements.
+In addition, we have been closely reviewing the Data Evaluation Record, the public comments, and product labeling to determine what product-specific changes are needed, including stronger and clearer labeling statements.
 In doing so, we identified some common issues with the pet spot-on products and some common changes that need to be made to pet spot-on product labels.
 We also are developing more stringent testing and evaluation requirements for both existing and new products.
 We expect these steps will help prevent adverse reactions from pet spot-on products.

 We are coordinating with Health Canada and with the Food and Drug Administration's Center for Veterinary Medicine on these actions.
 Canada identified similar concerns with incidents being reported from the use of spot-on products.
 The two countries have very similar products registered and some of the same registrants, and we often work together on review of data submissions.
 Some flea and tick products are drugs that are regulated by the FDA.
 We are collaborating with FDA as well because FDA regulates some similar products and it made sense for EPA to learn about FDA's processes and learn from its experience in post-market surveillance of incidents associated with animal drugs.

 Further Restrictions on Products